 - The UI cannot be designed in a fixed frame: it can be alive, may have animations

 Probably a good UI will never be praised or even noticed, but a bad one will surely be noticed.
-I hate working on UIs because in the end it doesn’t get appreciated by most players (it was the point, anyway, wasn’t it?), but I love the challenge they pose, and coming up with solutions that improve the design over and over.
+I “hate” working on UIs because it takes much time and in the end it doesn’t get appreciated by most players (it was the point, anyway, wasn’t it?), but I love the challenge they pose, and coming up with solutions that improve the design over and over.

 Hope you enjoyed the read.
 Feel free to say how much do you love and hate working with UIs in a comment.
 Or Twitter.
 Or mail.
 Or… See ya!